dbiele/dbiele.github.io/projects/starbucks/README.md

 ## Course Design ##
-The `course design` folder design approaches, prototyping and sketching document used in the development on online learning.
+The `course design` folder contains design approaches, prototyping and sketching documents used in the development of online learning.

 **`design approach.docx`** My visual approach when designing for learning.
 **`prototyping approach.docx`** My notes on Lean UX prototyping.